xataio/pgroll/docs/README.md

 This starts the migration defined in the `sql/03_add_column.json` file.

 After starting a migration there will be two schema versions in the database; one for the old schema before the migration (e.g. `public_02_create_table`) and one for the new version with the schema changes (e.g. `public_03_add_column`).
-At this point, the earlier version will be still available under the main schema name (e.g. `public`).
+Each schema contains views on the tables in the `public` schema.

 #### Using `pgroll start` with the `--complete` flag